 Next to the need for sex and sleep is the need to be amused.
-We all like to laugh, and we really want or better still sometimes crave for anything that is able to create amusement and get us out of our ordinary emotional state.
+Humans have a crave for amusement.
+We all like to laugh, and we really want or better still sometimes crave for amusement and get us out of our ordinary emotional state.
 This gives us an idea of the reason for the recent boom in the entertainment industry.

 Anyone that is able to appeal to our sinking emotions gets access into our pockets and of course our minds.
-We in turn tag the fellow a celebrity.
+We, in turn, tag the fellow celebrity.
 However, we are too blindfolded by this crave to be amused that we don’t even mind if it comes at the expense of our souls.
 What do I mean?

 Movies are more sensitive.
 We watch movies most of the time “for the fun of it”.
 However, some concepts are being translated into our minds subtlety.
 Like from a personal perspective, I believe the movie “A thousand words” has too many New Age movement content, “I Give It A Year” was saying that ‘taking a divorce’, then moving on to the next person is the solution to a struggling marriage.